NetDBFPGA/ecv2021_demo/README.md

 # Two-stream Action Recognition SOC 🎬

 In this project, we implement the two-stream action recognition system on FPGA.
-Our model our model has around 10 times less operations than other C3D-based FPGA systems and can achieve near real-time requirement (10~15 FPS) while keeping similar accuracy (on UCF101 and backbone model is ResNet18).
+Our model has around 10 times less operations than other C3D-based FPGA systems and can achieve near real-time requirement (10~15 FPS) while keeping similar accuracy (on UCF101 and backbone model is ResNet18).

 | Architecture | Accuracy    | GOPs | Size(MB) | Backbone |
 | -----------  | ----------- | ---- | -------- | -------- |